На русском языке

 In the Newtonian theory is the principle of equivalence of accelerations: if all bodies in the reference frame are given the same acceleration, then it is mechanically equivalent to the action of some uniform gravitational field, creating at all points in space the same gravitational acceleration.
 Einstein extended this principle to non-mechanical phenomena.
 Based on this principle Fedosin determined the metric inside a uniformly accelerated reference frame.
 [6] It allowed finding the relation between the coordinates and time in the accelerated and stationary reference frames.
 In particular it turned out that in the accelerated reference frame the transverse dimensions visually decrease, in the direction of the body’s acceleration they get longer, and at different points of the accelerated frame the time flows differently with respect to the origin of coordinates.

 The main characteristic that specifies the geometry of curved spacetime is the metric tensor.
 It can be used to calculate the Riemann curvature tensor, as well as the connection coefficients, which determine the parallel translation of the 4-vector in curved spacetime.
-Since the components of the metric tensor specify the angles between the unit vectors of the coordinate axes of the reference frame, changing due to the curvature of spacetime, in general case the metric tensor is the function of time and coordinates.
+In general case the metric tensor is a function of time and coordinates.
 Due to its properties the metric tensor is included in the equations of motion of test particles and wave quanta, is taken into account in calculations of spacetime parameters and in measurements in the gravitational field, as well as in recalculation of physical quantities from one reference frame to another.

 The generalization of general relativity is the metric theory of relativity (MTR), the purpose of which is the expression of general relativity of phenomena in different reference frames with the help of the metric.
 In MTR it is emphasized that the geometry of spacetime is not absolute, it depends on the properties of test particles and wave quanta used for the spacetime measurements and fixing the metric.
 The metric can depend on the velocity of test particles, and can be different for particles and wave quanta.
 By definition in MTR, the square of the interval is equal to zero if it is connected with two close events on the world line of test particles (wave quanta), used for spacetime measurements.
 In this case, the speed of test particles (wave quanta) is included in the expression for the 4-vectors and tensors, so that physical quantities are determined in the corresponding wave representation.

-Theoretically, the propagation speed of light and gravitational perturbations can be different, which can give two different representations – for electromagnetic and gravitational waves, respectively.
-Just as in GTR, the metric in MTR is found using the corresponding equations for the metric and depends on all the sources of energy-momentum available in the reference frame.
-An important difference of MTR from GTR is that the gravitational field of the massive body, like any other field, becomes the source of energy-momentum and is involved in the determination of the metric.
-If in GTR the dependence of the metric on time and coordinates as if gives rise to gravitation, then in MTR this means that gravitation is not the consequence of the curvature of spacetime, on the contrary, gravitation itself leads to this dependence of the metric.
-In this case, the metric shows how under the influence of energy-momentum sources the difference of the phenomena occurs from their form in the Minkowski space, in particular due to changing of the velocity and frequency of electromagnetic waves and their deflection near massive bodies, changing of the rate of time, etc. STR, ESTR and general relativity in GTR are particular cases of MTR.
+Theoretically, propagation speed of light and gravitational perturbations can be different, which can give two different representations – for electromagnetic and gravitational waves, respectively.
+Just as in GTR, the metric in MTR is found using the corresponding equations for the metric and depends on all the sources of energy and energy flux available in the reference frame.
+An important difference of MTR from GTR is that gravitational field of massive body, like any other field, becomes the source of energy and energy flux and is involved in determination of metric.
+If in GTR the dependence of metric on time and coordinates as if gives rise to gravitation, then in MTR this means that gravitation is not the consequence of curvature of spacetime, on the contrary, gravitation itself leads to this dependence of metric.
+In this case, the metric shows how under the influence of energy and energy flux sources the difference of phenomena occurs from their form in Minkowski space, in particular due to changing of velocity and frequency of electromagnetic waves and their deflection near massive bodies, changing of the rate of time, etc. STR, ESTR and general relativity in GTR, are particular cases of MTR.

 Relations of CTG